-Defendant moves for suppression of contraband and statements, claiming that they were the fruit of an unlawful seizure.
-For the reasons set forth below, suppression is denied as to everything except the boa constrictor.
+Defendant moves for suppression of items recovered from his vehicle, claiming that they were the fruits of an unlawful seizure.

 FINDINGS OF FACT

 Police Officer Salvatore O’Hara, looking extremely credible in his attractive blue uniform with gold trimmings, testified that he approached defendant’s car in a crime-prone neighborhood with a gut feeling that defendant had committed, or was about to commit, a traffic infraction.
 The officer and his six partners assisted defendant to exit the vehicle and lie comfortably face-down on the pavement.
 Reasonably fearing for his safety, Officer O’Hara proceeded to open a covered basket on the back seat of the car and fainted dead away.
 Defendant was charged with endangering the sensibilities of a police officer and sentenced to an aggregate term of 422 years to life, to be followed by five years of post-release supervision.